 I'm a Peruvian PhD student in Philosophy at Durham University (UK), supervised by Anna Marmodoro (Philosophy), Alberto Rigolio (Classics), & Matthew Tugby (Philosophy) - thanks to a Wolfson Postgraduate Scholarship in the Humanities.
 I work at the intersection of late ancient/early medieval philosophy (focused on the Neoplatonic tradition) and contemporary metaphysics (especially causality, existence, properties, and relations).
 I also have strong interests in philosophy of religion (e.g., apophaticism, divine attributes, and universalism), and ethics.

 I'm also part of the editorial team of IPM.
 Monthly, a digital magazine that serves as a platform for disseminating content and fostering academic dialogue about the history of philosophy, with a global perspective.
-I coordinate the 'Small Portraits' section, whose goal is to highlight the work of young researchers in medieval philosophy and related areas.
+Particularly, I coordinate the 'Small Portraits' section, whose goal is to highlight the work of young researchers in in the premodern history of philosophy.

-Very excited to announce that Anna Marmodoro and I will be organising an international workshop on Eriugena's Vox spiritualis at the Saint Louis University Campus in Madrid (Spain) next year.
+Very excited to announce that Anna Marmodoro and I will be organising an international workshop on Eriugena's Vox spiritualis at the Saint Louis University Campus in Madrid (Spain) on 13-14 May 2026, based on which we will edit a volume.
 More details to come!

 I am happy to share that, together with Anna Marmodoro, I have signed a book contract with Routledge to edit a volume titled 'Augustine's Philosophy: Classic and Contemporary Themes'.